MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/vmware-scaled-powercli-linux.md

 ## Deployment

-Before running the PowerCLI script, you must set the [environment variables](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/vmware/scaled_deployment/powercli/linux/vars.ps1) which will be used by the *install_arc_agent.sh* script.
+Before running the PowerCLI script, you must set the [environment variables](https://github.com/microsoft/azure-arc/blob/main/azure-arc-servers-jumpstart/vmware/scaled-deployment/powercli/linux/vars.ps1) which will be used by the *install-arc-agent.sh* script.
 These variables are based on the Azure service principal you've just created, your Azure subscription and tenant, and your VMware vSphere credentials and data.

 * Retrieve your Azure subscription ID and tenant ID using the ```az account list``` command